 Salento was one of our favourite places to visit in Colombia.
+We love the Valle de Cocora, cowboy saloons, drinking beer and exploding gun powder (of course at the same time).
 Take a quick look at our Salento Travel Guide to make sure you don’t miss any of the many great attractions, food and coffee on offer.

 We hope this helped you plan your trip from Medellin to Salento.
 We would love to hear from you so please leave a comment below!